Have you written a book belonging to the subgenre of speculative fiction known as weird fiction?

 Below you’ll find 17 top weird fiction publishers.

-The team at Tartarus Press is currently accepting submissions for weird fiction short story collections and novels via email.
+The team at Tartarus Press is currently accepting submissions for weird fiction (literary strange and supernatural fiction) short story collections and novels via email.
 Be sure to review their submission guidelines before sending anything in for consideration.

-While they are not actively seeking new submissions at this time, you’re more than welcome to submit a query letter via email to see if Centipede Press’ editorial team is interested in your project.
+While they do not feature any information regarding submissions on their website, you’re more than welcome to reach them via email to see if Centipede Press’ editorial team is interested in your project.